 a) Division Committees.
 The committees of the Board will be Budget & Finance, Organization &

 Bylaws Committee, and Advocacy.
-The Board can establish other standing, ad hoc, interdivisional committees, and other member groups as needed to carry out the work of the
+The Board can establish or dissolve other standing, ad hoc, interdivisional committees, and other member groups as needed to carry out the work of the

 division.